goccmack/beattrack/Readme.md

 # beattrack - Track the rhythm of music in a wav file.
+## Status
+`Beattrack` is still in an early stage of development and will not work on all audio files.
+The following types of input are problematic:

+1. Music without a strong rhythm.
+1. Tracks where the music is weaker than other audio noise.
+For example: video taken on a cell phone in a noisy environment.
+1. Tracks shorter than 20 seconds.

+`Beattrack` has been tested successfully on Salsa and Kizomba.

+## Overview
 `Beattrack` is a command-line application that tracks the rhythm of music.
 The primary application is to play video frame-by-frame to the rhythm of the sound track.

 `beattrack` is ignorant of musical structure.
 I simply detects and tracks the rhythm of sound energy produced by the music.
 In the rest of this description *beat* will refer to the rhythm detected by `beattrack`.
 This rhythm will be the fastest rhythm in the music and the real **beat** will typically be a factor of this rhythm, for example: half or one quarter of the "beat" reported by `beattrack`.